oktadev/okta-blog/_source/_posts/2022-06-09-cloud-native-java-microservices-with-istio.md

 ### Install Istio to cluster

 As of writing this, I'm using Istio version 1.13.4.
-You can install **istioctl** by running the following command, preferably from the home directory.
+You can install **istioctl** by running the following command, preferably from your home directory.

 ```bash
 export ISTIO_VERSION=1.13.4